olivopaolo/boing/rst-doc/user.rst

 - using the script :command:`boing`, which is an executable automatically installed during the package installation;

-- coding a simple Python script that directly invokes the |boing|'s API.
+- coding a short Python script that directly invokes the |boing|'s API.

 ..
 TODO: Speak about the configuration language.